 Valuable information relating to the arrival of a particular ship may also be obtained by consulting the shipping arrivals databases available at the State Records Office

 State Records Office staff at the Enquiry Desk can provide additional information on the range of harbours and shipping related records available from within the State Records Office collection.
-For more information contact us by telephone on (08) 9427 3600, by facsimile on (08) 9427 3368, via email at firstname.lastname@example.org or in person.
+For more information contact us by telephone on (08) 9427 3600, via email at firstname.lastname@example.org or in person.